Reasons Why You Don’t Have to Run Today

 You live in the northern hemisphere, and it is Winter.
 Summer was made for running, Winter for sleeping.
 With Spring and Fall temperatures sometimes a little bit iffy, running during those months are entirely optional.

 You live in Africa or Florida, and it is Summer.
 Nobody runs in Summer.
 Winter was made for running, and if Spring and Fall are still too hot, those months can be legitimately skipped too.

 Nobody runs in the rain.

 See number 4.
 Save your shoes.

 There is that social function later.
 Lots of group selfies will be taken and blasted across social media.
 By running now, you may risk standing out as the shiny, red face among your friends.
 Instead run again next week, or after all the Christmas/Easter/Valentines/birthdays social events have passed, and the required photos have all been taken and posted.
 Running will still be there next week, pictures last forever.

 All your nice running clothes are in the laundry, and all you are left with are some mismatched black tops and tights.
 Don’t fool yourself into thinking black is black, lycra comes in 14 shades of black, and everyone will notice.
 Unless you want to stay indoors and do a stint on (your own private) treadmill, please do the public a favor and skip the run.

 8. Save your shoes

-Running shoes don’t come cheap and we all know they have limited mileage.
-Since running a race in new shoes is a big no-no, rather avoid running if your calculations shows you might go over the allowed mileage before next month’s race.
+Running shoes don’t come cheap, and we all know they have limited mileage.
+Since running a race in new shoes is a big no-no, rather avoid running if your calculations show you might go over the allowed mileage before next month’s race.